minhhieu76qng/dsv-docs/docs/gitlab.md

     - Generate a new value for **Webhook Secret**.
 Copy it as you will use it in a later step.
     - Generate a new value for **At Rest Encryption Key**.
     - (Optional) **GitLab Group**: Lock the plugin to a single GitLab group by setting this field to the name of your GitLab group.
     - (Optional) **Enable Private Repositories**: Allow the plugin to receive notifications from private repositories by setting this value to true.
-When enabled, existing users must reconnect their accounts to gain access to private project.
+When enabled, existing users must reconnect their accounts to gain access to private projects.
 Affected users will be notified by the plugin once private repositories are enabled.
 2. Hit **Save**.
 3. Go to **Plugins Marketplace > GitLab > Configure > Enable Plugin** and click **Enable** to enable the GitLab plugin.